zuri-training/Pro_Team_41_Chunk-File/README.md

 ### ChunkIT Key features

-####  Landing Page, FAQ/ContactUs Page, About Us page & Documentation page
+> Landing Page, FAQ/ContactUs Page, About Us page & Documentation page

 Accessible to all users, authenticated and unauthenticated

-####  Sign In and Sign Up page
+> Sign In and Sign Up page

-To authenticate users to access the chunking platform
+To authenticate authorized users to access the chunking platform

-####  Dashboard
+> Dashboard

-Where the user can chunk their files and optionally save them on the platform for future downloading

-##### Dashboard - Library Page
+#### Library Page

 User can upload a file and chunk it according to their preference.
 The user's saved files are also listed in the library page.

-##### Dashboard - Account settings Page
+#### Account settings Page

 User can view their account details and change their authentication details

 ### Features to consider for future versions

 - Allow user to view statistics of splittings done previously
-- Allow user  to sort split CSV and JSON files easily
+- Allow user to be able to sort split CSV and JSON files easily
-- Merge CSV and JSON
-- Allow user to chunk more file formats

 ### User Flow
 > Unauthenticated User: